 What Do You Regret From the Past Year?

-The responses are filled with heartfelt words of self-reflection, honesty, and even a bit of humor.
+The responses are filled with heartfelt words of self-reflection, honesty, and even humor.

 The traditional Yom Kippur prayers list wrongs we may or may not have committed.
 We read them aloud together so no one is embarrassed by reading just their own, as a way to jog our memories about those that might be ours, and as a reminder that we are all responsible to help one another make the right choices.